square1001/bigint-library/README.md

 In this library, we can hold up to 2<sup>27</sup> digits in decimal (in 10<sup>4</sup>-ary number, it is 2<sup>25</sup> digits).
 So, the range of bigint x is, 0 ≤ x < 10<sup>2<sup>27</sup></sup>.

 If the computer is x-bit, integer is stored as 10<sup>b</sup>-ary number and actually b=O(x).
-Since the computer is 64-bit, I chose b=4, so when the computer is 128-bit, the value of b will be 8 or 9.
+Since the computer is 64-bit, I chose b=4, and when the computer is 128-bit, the value of b will be 8 or 9.
-So, if the number of digits in decimal is n, the number of digits in 10<sup>b</sup>-ary number will be O(n / log n).
+Therefore, if the number of digits in decimal is n, the number of digits in 10<sup>b</sup>-ary number will be O(n / log n).

 ### Overview of Functions
 Although the content of bigint class is light (currently about 7KB), there are many functions in bigint class.